 Aside from vegetables, I also had a strong distaste for anything coconut.

-These days, my mind is much more my own, and I adore the tropical sphere!…in most cases.
+These days, I adore the tropical sphere!

 Anyhow, this new turn of events all led me on a mission to create my own coconut milk.

-Now, this isn't your typical watered down rice milk-ish drink, but rather a thick, luxurious beverage that would be delicious in any dessert, smoothie, or even on its own!
+This isn't your typical watered down rice milk-ish drink, but rather a thick, luxurious beverage that would be delicious in any dessert, smoothie, or even on its own!

-- 2 c . unsweetened coconut shreds
+- 8 ounces unsweetened coconut shreds about two cups

 - Pour the milk into a container with a fitted lid.

 - Refrigerate and use as you would any other milk.